 Marcus relocated to the Cayman Islands where he started his own consulting company and — while life in the Caymans was good — a more challenging business environment kept calling.
 Marcus returned to the Bay Area and enjoys supporting CFOs2GO clients, especially foreign companies that need assistance to enter or increase their presence in the US market, and US companies that require support on a project basis to successfully expand internationally.

-His background and skill set provides for valuable and dynamic support to set up effective country organizations, create proper company structures, implement timely and accurate management reporting and budgeting processes, ensure adequate frameworks of internal controls, provide interim CFO functionality, and support internal audit functions and projects when and where needed, in the U.S. or anywhere around the world.
+His background and skill set provides for valuable and dynamic support to foreign companies looking to set up a business in the US, create proper company structures, implement timely and accurate management reporting and budgeting processes, ensure adequate frameworks of internal controls, provide interim CFO functionality, and support internal audit functions and projects when and where needed, in the U.S. or anywhere around the world.

 Born in Amsterdam, the Netherlands, Marcus graduated with a Master’s degree in Business Economics from the Free University of Amsterdam.
 During his studies, he spent time abroad at the MBA program of the University of Notre Dame, in South Bend, Indiana, and completed a marketing internship with the global British/Dutch consumer goods company Unilever (Lever Brothers Plc.) in New York City.

 Marcus enjoys scuba diving with his American wife and playing golf around the world, having visited golf courses in more than 40 different countries.

 Marcus has consistently shown a quick response and addresses issues constructively.
 With Marcus everything runs smoothly: there is open communication, a professional attitude and a focus on problem solving.
 Indicative in this respect was Marcus’ quick response when a market opportunity suddenly presented itself on the other side of the world- he immediately responded.
 That was really valuable to us.